Gandi/baobab/README.md

 If these variables are not set when the setup scripts are run, you will be prompted to create a default user.

-### TWITTER INTEGRATION
+### Social Netwrok: Twitter, IRC, ...

-You can automatically post and schedule tweets alongside "Events".
+At the moment baobab handle Twitter and IRc, but you can eassly add your own.

-Register a client application with Twitter and add the client key and secret to the settings file.
+To do that you need to create a new class in the `socialnetwork` app and make it inherited from the `SocialNetworkBase`

-The app will use cron jobs to schedule the tweet at the same time as the events.
-If an event is ongoing, the tweet will be published immediately.
+All "Events" will be immediately send to each configured social network, in case of "Maintenance" you can create a cron task executing `$ baobad social_network` to send the message at its beginning.

-You can launch these tasks by running `$ baobad twitter`.
+Each social network as its own configuration see the `seetings.py` file for more information.

 ### TRANSLATIONS